 The new car’s full title is expected to be 2-Series Active Tourer, which is just a fancy name for what is essentially a compact MPV.
 It was in the early part of 2010 when BMW first confirmed it was working on a new front-wheel-drive model, designed to compete with the likes of the Mercedes-Benz B-Class and to a lesser extent mainstream models like the Ford B-Max and Volkswagen Golf Plus.
 Now we know what the car will look like.

 The model you see here is a five-door with a fairly conventional compact MPV body, although the hood appears to be very low and the overhangs quite short.
-A larger seven-seat version is also planned and was spotted in prototype form recently
+A larger seven-seat version is also planned and was spotted in prototype form recently.

 Underpinning the range is BMW’s new UKL platform, which made its debut in the third-generation MINI Cooper and will eventually spawn close to a dozen different models across the BMW and MINI ranges.
 The platform comes with front-wheel drive in its most basic form but has the option of all-wheel drive thanks to a Haldex-style multi-plate clutch setup.

 The UKL platform is also flexible enough to house a variety of powertrains including three- and four-cylinder units as well as hybrid and plug-in hybrid setups.
 In fact, we’ve already spotted a hybrid version of the new 2-Series Active Tourer, and the original Active Tourer concept was also electrified.

 The engine in this 225i variant is likely to be a unit from BMW’s new family of 1.5-liter three-cylinder engines.
 One of these engines has already been announced for the 2014 MINI Cooper, where it delivers 134 horsepower.

 The thought of a front-wheel-drive model wearing the BMW roundel has always seemed like sacrilege to car enthusiasts, but the realities of the modern auto industry have apparently conspired to make the car a necessity for even luxury automakers.
-Remember, as much as 80 percent of BMW 1-Series drivers aren’t aware that their cars are actually rear-wheel drive
+Remember, as much as 80 percent of BMW 1-Series drivers aren’t aware that their cars are actually rear-wheel drive.

 A U.S. launch for the 2-Series Active Tourer is looking likely, though it may be some time before we see it in showrooms here.
-European readers can look forward to the car's showroom appearance shortly after an expected debut at the 2014 Geneva Motor Show in March._______________________________________Follow Motor Authority on Facebook, Twitter, and Google+.
+European readers can look forward to the car's showroom appearance shortly after an expected debut at the 2014 Geneva Motor Show in March.